 The shape of the Aronax and its ability to mimic a squid’s movement would allow it to blend into the environment, allowing the passengers to view and observe animals in a way that would be much more difficult with conventional submarines.
 The technology for the artificial muscle is being developed today for other applications (see current work Dr. Ray H. Baughman at the University of Texas at Dallas) so the next step would be to see if this technology can be used in an underwater electric vehicle.

-I would like thank Boris Schwarzer, who created the renderings of the Aronax.
+The Aronax concept was imagined in May 2017 by Charles Bombardier and designed by Boris Schwarze.
 Boris is based in Michigan, U.S.A.
 He went to the College of Creative Studies, and he works as a contractual designer for the Ford Motor Company.
 Boris also created the images of the Solar Express spaceship (view our video) and the Cityjet, an urban quad concept powered by a fuel cell.